Information for Patients

 We have no reason to believe that you will be placed at any greater risk to your health by taking part in this study.
 However, if something goes wrong and you are harmed during the study there are no special compensation arrangements.
 If anything goes wrong because of taking part in the study due to negligence, the NHS trust responsible will compensate you.
 Negligence includes, for example, if injury was caused by a deviation from the study protocol by a researcher.
 The normal NHS complaints mechanisms will still be available to you.

 Will my taking part in the study be kept confidential?

-Leeds Teaching Hospitals NHS Trust is the Sponsor for this study and University Hospitals Bristol NHS Foundation Trust is where the study coordination team at Clinical Trials and Evaluation Unit, Bristol Trials Centre (BTC), are based.
+Leeds Teaching Hospitals NHS Trust is the Sponsor for this study and University Hospitals Bristol and Weston NHS Foundation Trust is where the study coordination team at Bristol Trials Centre (BTC), are based.
 Both organisations will use information from you and your medical records in order to undertake this study and will act as the joint data controllers for this study.
 This means that they are responsible for looking after your information and using it properly.
 Your local hospital site and the central coordinating team in Bristol will keep identifiable information about you for 5 years after the study has finished.

 Your local recruiting hospital will collect information from you and your medical records for this research study and will transfer it securely to the coordination team at BTC in accordance with our instructions.
 All your data will be stored securely on an NHS server.